Siyavush Novruzov: Life and education

 Siyavush Dunyamali oghlu Novruzov was born in Jahri village of Babek District, in the Nakhchivan Autonomous Republic of Azerbaijan on February 17, 1969.

 Siyavush Novruzov is a Master of Sport in freestyle wrestling.
 He was involved in professional sport at the age of 10.
 He became a champion of the competition among the military servicemen.

 During 1990–1995 years, he has studied at the Faculty of Law of Baku State University and in 1999–2002 years, attended the faculty of State and Municipal Administration of the Academy of Public Administration under the President of the Republic of Azerbaijan.
 He is a Doctor of Philosophy in Law (DPhil).

 In the period of 1987–1990, Novruzov served in the USSR army.
 During 1990–1993 years, he actively engaged in military operations in Karabakh, as well as in battles in Sadarak District.
 He is a veteran of Karabakh War.

 For his active participation in public and political life, Siyavush Novruzov was awarded with “Medal for Services to the Fatherland’ of the first degree by the Presidential Order of November 18, 2017, as by the Presidential Order of February 16, 2019, he was awarded with the “Order of Glory” for his active participation in public and political life.

-He speaks Azerbaijani, Russian and English languages also one of his famous quotes was su vedreynen olculur.
+He speaks Azerbaijani, Russian and English languages.